 One of the covenant signs given to Israel was circumcision.
 God instructed Abraham to circumcise himself and his household as an everlasting covenant in their flesh.
 This was the covenant sign between God and Israel but like other works of the Law it had no power to save.
 Circumcision was to be a physical reminder to Israel of the important spiritual circumcision of the heart, which God desired of His people.

-Circumcision of the flesh illustrated a spiritual cutting away of sin from the life of a believer - a spiritual circumcision, which spoke of a life dedicated to God.
-These legalists, however, berated Paul, insisting that circumcision was also necessary for salvation, which is diametrically opposite of the gospel of grace, for we are not justified by any works of the Law (eg circumcision) but by faith in Christ.
+Circumcision of the flesh illustrated a spiritual cutting away of sin from the life of a believer - a spiritual circumcision which spoke of a life dedicated to God.
+These legalists, however, berated Paul, insisting that circumcision was also necessary for salvation, which is diametrically opposite to the gospel of grace, for we are not justified by any works of the Law (circumcision) but by faith in Christ.

-He insisted that the gospel of grace has freed us from the curse of the Law, which he labelled a "yoke of slavery".
-Paul rejected this teaching and insisted that faith in Christ is the one and only way to be justified before God, and in chapter 1, he even pronounced a curse on anyone who taught a different gospel: "if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed! - and I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!"
+He insisted that the gospel of grace has freed us from the curse of the Law, which he labelled a "yoke of slavery."
+Paul insisted that faith in Christ is the one and only way to be justified before God and in chapter 1, he even pronounced a curse on anyone who taught a different gospel: "If we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed! - and I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!"

-However, the seriousness of his next sentence cannot be overlooked, for if circumcision was required for salvation, the very reason he was being persecuted was void - "for the stumbling block of the cross would have been abolished".
-But NOTHING, including circumcision, can be added to Christ's sacrifice on the cross, for in Christ Jesus neither circumcision nor uncircumcision means anything, but faith alone in Christ alone - working through love.
+However, the seriousness of his next sentence cannot be overlooked, for if circumcision was required for salvation, the very reason he was being persecuted was void: "For the stumbling block of the Cross would have been abolished."
+But NOTHING, including circumcision, can be added to Christ's sacrifice on the Cross, for in Christ Jesus, neither circumcision nor uncircumcision means anything, for we are saved through faith alone in Christ alone - working through love.

-Heavenly Father, thank You for Your written Word and for the simple message of salvation - that it is Your free gift of grace, through faith alone in Christ alone as written in Your precious Word.
-Thank You that there is nothing I need to do to to procure my salvation other than believe on the Person and Work of Lord Jesus Christ, alone.
-Thank You that my salvation does not rest on what I have done but on what He has done on my behalf.
-Keep me, I pray, looking to Jesus alone in Whose name I pray, AMEN.
+Heavenly Father, thank You for the simple message of salvation, that it is Your free gift of grace through faith alone in Christ alone, as written in Your precious Word.
+Thank You that my salvation does not rest on what I have done, but on what He has done on my behalf.
+Keep me looking to Jesus alone.
+In His name I pray, AMEN.